 Hunting, Trapping, and Fishing License for Disabled Veterans

 Veterans with a VA disability rating of 60% may obtain a no-fee license.

 Delaware State Veterans Cemeteries

-Eligibility is generally similar to burial requirements for a National Veterans Cemetery and include a residency requirement
+Eligibility for burial is generally similar to burial requirements for a National Veterans Cemetery and include a residency requirement

 Visit the Delaware Commission of Veterans Affairs website for more information about any of these programs.